Nami Tamaki: Record label transfer & "nami"

 In 2008, Nami's live events were in full motion.
 Nami's fourth album, Don't Stay, was released on April 23, 2008, containing songs from her singles "Brightdown", "Cross Season", and "Winter Ballades", as well as some new tracks.
 The album did not chart or sell as well as her previous albums.
 Coinciding with the release, Nami held a special live tour "Anniversary Live 5," which took place in Tokyo and Osaka.
 A lengthy period with a lack of new material followed after the album's release, although Nami remained occupied with various concerts.
 Speculation and rumors surfaced about Nami leaving Sony Music Japan to join another record label.
 During a live performance on September 22, 2008 at "Girls Entertainment vol.1", Nami confirmed the transfer but could not give further details.

 The September 2008 monthly issue of her fanclub magazine, "Amour Fan Club", released an official confirmation about the transfer, stating that Nami would be transferring to Universal Music Japan.
+The transfer marked a change in the record label under which Tamaki's subsequent musical activities were released.